IliaMaz/chuck-norris-CNFPC-20-03-2020/README.md

     path: 'joke',
     component: PageJokesComponent
   }

 4. Load the data in the component TS with the use of the service and the subscibe

-5. Show the data in the component HTML .. don't forget to use the directives
+5. Show the data in the component HTML .. don't forget to use the directives Library for the flags : flag-icon-css
+    Use the "language_code"